eugene-tarassov/vivado-risc-v/README.md

 The project is used as a reference design to validate RISC-V support in [Eclipse TCF](https://wiki.eclipse.org/TCF/RISC-V).

-Latest AMD/Xilinx tools support debugging of RISC-V software over JTAG.
+AMD/Xilinx tools support debugging of RISC-V software over JTAG.

 # Prerequisites